TayyubaK/Statistical-Modelling-Project/README.md

     * enlabici-mend.csv

 Step 2:
-* Connected to Foursquare and Yelp APIs to retrieved information about restaurants in the vicinity of the bike stations from step 1.
+* Connected to Foursquare and Yelp APIs to retrieve information about restaurants in the vicinity of the bike stations from step 1.
 * Parsed json response and created dataframes.
 * Compared the quality of the data and found top 10 restaurants according to each API result.
 * Notebook: yelp_foursquare_EDA.ipynb